-Terminal written examination weighting - 90% Tutorial input weighting - 10% References: JAWETZ E et al Review of Microbiology 16th ed 1984 SMITH A Principles of Microbiology 10th ed 1985 Current journal articles will be available in the library.
+Terminal written examination weighting - 90% Tutorial input weighting - 10% References: JAWETZ E et al Review of Microbiology 16th ed 1984 or SMITH A Principles of Microbiology 10th ed 1985 Current journal articles will be available in the library.
 Problem-oriented case studies are available for use in tutorials.
-NO202 Community Health Nursing II Contact Hours: 116 (18 × 2 hour lectures and tutorials, 2 × 1 week clinical placements) Corequisite: NO200 Content: This unit of study to introduce students to the notion of normal community functioning.
+NO202 Community Health Nursing II Contact Hours: 116 (18 \times 2 hour lectures and tutorials, 2 \times 1 week clinical placements) Corequisite: NO200 Content: This unit of study to introduce students to the notion of normal community functioning.
 Students will be introduced to the diversity of groupings and networks within the Community.
 An emphasis will be on health, wellbeing and preventive care.
-Identification of illness and disease states will be discussed together with their aetiology and community management.
-The role of institutional care in supporting the individual/family at times of health crisis will be discussed within the concepts of illness, stress and adaption to changed health and social status.
+Identification of illness and disease states will be discussed together with their community management.
+The role of institutional care in supporting the individual/family at times of health crisis will be discussed within the concepts of illness, stress and adaptation to changed health and social status.
 Assessment: 2 x 1500 word assignments.
 Participation in classroom and clinical activities.
+References: To be advised.

-References: LOGAN BB.
-DAWKINS, CECELIA Family Centred Nursing in the Community GORDON DOUGLAS Health, Sickness and Society Queensland University Press 1979 NO203 Legal Ethical and Professional Issues Contact Hours: 27 (lectures, tutorials and discussions) Prerequisites: NO100, NO119 Corequisite: NO200 Content: This subject explores basic legal ethical and professional issues within the context of a technological, scientific and dynamic society.
-It is designed to ensure that the nurse recognises and promotes the concepts of justice and fairness in her professional practice as they relate to herself, to clients and to other professionals.
-Assessment: One written assignment.
-Class and tutorial participation.
-References: O'SULLIVAN J Law for Nurses The Law Book Company Sydney Melbourne NO206 Operating Room Nursing Contact Hours: 98 (18 hours lectures and demonstrations, 80 hours clinical experience) Prerequisites: All first year subjects.
+NO203 Legal Ethical and Professional Issues Contact Hours: 27 (lectures, tutorials and discussions) Prerequisites: NO100, NO119 Corequisite: NO200 Content: This subject explores basic legal, ethical and professional issues which affect decision-making in nursing practice.
+Legal content aims to provide an introduction to the nature, process and substance of law to the extent that it is relevant to the professional activities of nursing.
+Ethics content involves the study of ethical theories, principles and rules, and their application to issues in nursing practice and health care delivery.
+Professional development is integrated throughout the subject.
+Assessment: Written assignment based on subject content.
+References: STAUNTON P 1985 Nursing and the Law W B Saunders Aust BANDMAN E & BANDMAN B 1985Nursing ethics in the life span Appleton Century Crofts.
+NO206 Operating Room Nursing Contact Hours: 98 (18 hours lectures and demonstrations, 80 hours clinical experience) Prerequisites: All first year subjects.

-Corequisite: NO200 Content: This subject is conducted over one term and provides students with the opportunity: - To appreciate and understand the experience which patients undergo during surgery and in the immediate pre/post operative periods - To gain knowledge of the various roles of all members of the surgical team and the functions of the nurse as a member of - To apply scientific principles from various disciplines in a 3) problem solving approach to the care of the patient undergoing surgery. - To gain selected supervised experience in the various facets of operating room nursing.
+Corequisite: NO200 Content: This subject is conducted over one term and provides students with the opportunity: - To appreciate and understand the experience which patients undergo during surgery and in the immediate pre/post operative periods. - To gain knowledge of the various roles of all members of the surgical team and the functions of the nurse as a member of that team. - To apply scientific principles from various disciplines in a problem solving approach to the care of the patient undergoing surgery. - To gain selected supervised experience in the various facets of operating room nursing.
 Assessment: Performance in the clinical setting.
 A written nursing care study integrating pre-peri and post-operative nursing care.
 References: Selected book and journal references are given during the unit and additional references are available in the library.
 NO219 Clinical Practice II Contact Hours: 322 (In selected hospitals and community health agencies) Content: This subject provides opportunities for students to apply the theoretical concepts introduced in NO200 in appropriate clinical settings.
 The clinical agencies have been selected to ensure maximum correlation of theory and practice.
 A period of night duty may be undertaken during the year.
 Assessment:

-Assessment is progressive throughout the year and will include the following: - clinical performance; - written work such as nursing care plans, patient case studies, nursing histories: - contribution to post clinical conferences A satisfactory grade in all experiences is necessary to gain an overall pass in the subject.
+Assessment is progressive throughout the year and will include the following: - clinical performance; - written work such as nursing care plans, patient case studies, nursing histories; - contribution to post clinical conferences A satisfactory grade in all experiences is necessary to gain an overall pass in the subject.
 References: To be advised.

 NO300 Nursing III

-Contact Hours: 214 (54 hours lectures, group discussions, demonstrations and laboratory practice: 160 hours clinical practice in selected health agencies)
+Contact Hours: 214 (54 hours lectures, group discussions, demonstrations and laboratory practice; 160 hours clinical practice in selected health agencies)

 Prerequisites: All 2nd year subjects.